Reliable Deck Repairs for Devine Homes

 Where do deck boards often rot first?

 Deck boards tend to rot first in areas with the most exposure to moisture and limited airflow.
-This typically includes spots where boards meet the frame or where water collects and doesn’t dry quickly.
-Board ends are particularly at risk, since they soak up water more easily.
+This often happens in spots where boards connect with the joists or where water sits without draining.
+The cut ends of boards soak up water easily, since they take in water readily.

 Will homeowners insurance cover deck repair?

-Homeowners insurance may cover deck repair, but it is determined by the reason for the damage and the details of your coverage.
+Deck repairs are sometimes covered by homeowners insurance, but it varies with the cause of the damage and your specific policy.
 Most policies typically include unexpected events, such as storms, fire, or falling tree limbs.

-If your deck is damaged by one of these “covered perils”, your insurance company may pay for the repair or replacement, minus your deductible.
+If your deck is damaged by one of these insured risks, your insurance company may pay for the repair or replacement, minus your deductible.
 Issues like rot, termite damage, or age related wear are considered outside of coverage.
-These issues are considered maintenance responsibilities for the homeowner.
+These problems fall under routine upkeep.

 How much should deck repairs cost?